zuozhenggh/learning-library/developer-library/converged-db-on-premises/graph/graph.md

 *Estimated Lab Time:* 30 Minutes

-### Prerequisites
-This lab assumes you have completed the following labs:
-  - Lab: Generate SSH Key
-  - Lab: Setup Compute Instance
-  - Lab: Start Database and Application

 ### Overview of Oracle Graph

 Oracle’s converged, multi-model database natively supports graphs and delivers high performance, scalable graph data management, query, and analytics for enterprise applications.
 State-of-the-art graph features are available along with functionality required for enterprise grade applications: fine-grained security, high availability, easy manageability, and integration with other data in an application.